shawnlatta-lab/Data-Management/README.md

   BlueKC Zips.cvs - This is a text only file in a friendly format to open in Excel or a text editor.

-  Database development in SQLite.docx - This an analyst documentation for creating a BlueKC table in a SQLite database.
+  Database development in SQLite.docx - This an analysis documentation for creating a BlueKC table in a SQLite database.

+  Database transfer from SQLite to SQL Server.docx - This an analysis documentation for creating a BlueKC table in a SQL server database based on an export of the data from the SQLite database.

   Insert.sql - The text only flat file to load the information within Sample Zip Code Work.xlsx into the database as part of data migratiion.